4 Encounter Rate

 Although we were able to partially address the issue of class imbalance via subsampling, detections still only make up 14.0% of observations, and for rare species this number will be even lower.
 Most classification algorithms aim to minimize the overall error rate, which results in poor predictive performance for rare classes (Chen, Liaw, and Breiman 2004).
 To address this issue, we’ll use a balanced random forest approach, a modification of the traditional random forest algorithm designed to handle imbalanced data.
 In this approach, each of the trees that makes up the random forest is generated using a random sample of the data chosen such that there is an equal number of the detections (the rare class) and non-detections (the common class).
 To use this approach, we’ll need to calculate the proportion of detections in the dataset.

-<- mean(checklists_train$species_observed) detection_freq
+detection_freq <- mean(checklists_train$species_observed)

-to grow each tree based on a random sample of the data that has an equal number of detections and non-detections.
+There are several packages for training random forests in R; however, we’ll use ranger, which is a very fast implementation with all the features we need.
+To fit a balanced random forests, we use the sample.fraction parameter to instruct ranger to grow each tree based on a random sample of the data that has an equal number of detections and non-detections.
 Specifying this is somewhat obtuse, because we need to tell ranger the proportion of the total data set to sample for non-detections and detections, and when this proportion is the same as the proportion of the rarer class–the detections–then then ranger will sample from all of the rarer class but from an equally sized subset of the more common non-detections.
-We use replace = TRUE
+We use replace = TRUE to ensure that it’s a bootstrap sample.
+We’ll also ask ranger to predict probabilities, rather than simply returning the most probable class, with probability = TRUE.

 # ranger requires a factor response to do classification

-<- ranger(formula = as.factor(species_observed) ~ .,
+er_model <- ranger(formula = as.factor(species_observed) ~ .,

-er_model data = checklists_train,
+data = checklists_train,

 importance = "impurity",